Automotive industry in China: Rapid growth and intensified competition

 Wuling has been the most popular minivan brand during 2000–2020.
 Wuling Hongguang achieved a record-breaking annual sales of 750,000 in the Chinese market in 2014.

 The Chinese automotive market experienced significant growth after 2000.
 This growth is closely tied to China's economic development and the rise of the middle class.
 An increasing number of Chinese households can afford cars, leading to a surge in sales.
 China's automobile production grew from two million vehicles in 2000 to 29 million vehicles in 2017.
 During that time, its global market share rose from 3% to 30%.
 By 2017, there were 300.3 million registered vehicles in China.

 In January 2007, China surpassed Japan to become the world's No. 2 vehicle market after the United States, with a 37 percent increase in car purchases.
 An estimated 7.2 million vehicles was sold in China in 2006.
+In 2008, China became the largest auto producer globally.
 Following the 2008 financial crisis, the Chinese government implemented various policies to stimulate car purchases.
 This included a car-scrappage scheme and sales tax reductions on smaller vehicles, leading to a surge in demand for cars with engines less than 1.6 liters.
 Due to these stimulus measures, growth was particularly strong over 2009 and 2010, with production and sales of automobiles doubling over this period.
 Both the scrappage scheme and the sales tax discount ended in late 2010.
 In 2010, the Chinese automotive industry became the largest in the world, surpassing the United States.
 Following a 59 percent year-on-year sales increase, China's car sales exceeded those of the US in 2009, with 13.6 million vehicles sold within the country compared to just over 10 million in the US.
 At this point, almost 200 million Chinese people were able to drive a vehicle, making up about 15 percent of the country's 1.3 billion population.